BED BUGS DESCRIPTION

 DOES YOUR HOTEL HAVE A BED BUG PROBLEM?

 One of the common ways bed bugs find their way into our homes is by hitching a ride in luggage and clothing we take with us during vacations.
 A single female brought home is able to cause quite a problem in just a few months.

-In fact many of these problems can be avoided by doing a little bed bug control when you first arrive.
+In fact many of these problems can be avoided by doing an inspection by using BED BUG SLIDER TRAPS when you first arrive.

 Having these in place during your visit will allow you to monitor the room discreetly and the traps can be brought home with you since they last several months.

 Before checkout, be sure to spray your luggage and any items you pack.
 Bed Bug Rid will control all stages of bed bugs so even if mistakenly carry home some eggs, the treatment will handle it.

 BED BUGS SUCK BLOOD FOR FOOD AND CAN LEAVE MARKS ON YOUR SKIN!

 Since some part of any local bed bug populous will try to feed every day, infestations by these species can be quite abrupt and generally appear out of nowhere.
 Hosts, the people being bitten during the night, may or not have adverse reactions to the bite so in some cases the problem goes on for months until it’s identified.